mggg/maup-fuzz/README.md

 As you can see, the local enviroment variables and useful traceback objects are saved.

 ## Bugs Discovered Thus Far
 - `maup.intersections()` creates more geometries than either `source` or `target` when both are perfect tilings and source geometries nest perfectly within target geometries.
+This is likely due to floating point precision issues as filtering by area above a certain small threshold (0.000001) resolves the issue usually.